nainglinnphyo/nainglinnphyo/README.md

 - 💬 Ask me about anything related to realtime such as socket.io, server side event and related technologies

-- ⚡ Fun fact: I enjoy new to learning technology!
+- ⚡ Fun fact: I enjoy new to learn technology!

 </td><td valign="top" width="30%">